 Most guides on how to start a travel blog won’t mention anything about the Genesis Framework from StudioPress.
 This one thing has saved us countless hours of tinkering and hassle so, we would totally recommend using it from the start.

 But what is it exactly?

 The Genesis Framework sits on top of your nuts and bolts WordPress installation to give it extra SEO power, flexibility, security and stability.
 It is essentially a very well built ‘theme platform’ which helps to shape the look and layout of your website by doing lots of clever stuff behind the scenes.

-Genesis Framework has a one off cost of $59.95 as a standalone platform.
-That’s great value because it comes with unlimited support, updates and helpful tutorials covering the entire setup.
+Genesis Framework has a one-off cost of $59.95 as a standalone platform.
+That’s a great value because it comes with unlimited support, updates and helpful tutorials covering the entire setup.

 We purchased it bundled with a custom ‘child’ theme called Altitude Pro + Altitude Pro for $99 all in.
 It’s the same theme that the food blogger Mark Wiens uses to create the stunning migrationology.com site as well, which demonstrates what’s truly possible.

 We realise this is a big upfront investment when you are just starting in the world of travel blogging.
 Just think of it like buying good quality concrete for the foundations of a house you’ll live in for many years!

 Now you have WordPress setup and your theme installed, let’s see what else is possible…